bridgetownrb/bridgetown-feed/README.md

 <%= feed_meta %>
 ```

+The plugin will automatically generate an Atom feed at `/feed.xml`.

 ### Atom is nice and all, but what about JSON Feed?

 [It's on our roadmap.](https://github.com/bridgetownrb/bridgetown-feed/issues/1) 🙂

-## Usage

-The plugin will automatically generate an Atom feed at `/feed.xml`.

 ### Optional configuration options